darksworm/aerospace-scratchpad/README.md

 - [Troubleshooting](#troubleshooting)
 - [License](#license)

+## AeroSpace Compatibility

+ - AeroSpace v0.20.0 use v0.4.x or higher
+ - AeroSpace v0.19.0 use v0.3.x or lower

 **Beta**: I use it daily, I'll try my best but there might be breaking changes till the 1.0.0 release.
 Please report any issues or ideas in the [issues](https://github.com/cristianoliveira/aerospace-scratchpad/issues) section.

 ## Demo